Resident Agent Philippines: Appointment, Requirements and how to change your Resident Agent

 It is generally requested at the Company Registration and Monitoring Division.

-The appointment of a resident agent in the Philippines is crucial in the SEC registration process.
+The appointment of a resident agent in the Philippines is crucial during the SEC Philippines registration process.

-The appointment of a Resident Agent in the Philippines has a few requirements:
+Resident agent Philippines: The appointment of a Resident Agent in the Philippines requirements 7

-The text must also include the statement that if the company is without a Resident Agent, the service or summons made upon the SEC will be as if served upon the officers of the company.
+The Board Resolution must also include the statement that if the company is without a Resident Agent, the service or summons made upon the SEC will be as if served upon the officers of the company.

 Whenever the SEC is served in this manner, it must transmit to the company office the summons or other legal documents within 10 days to complete the services.